cypress-io/cypress/CONTRIBUTING.md

 #### Not enough information ever provided

-Sometimes we request more information to be provided (label `stage: needs information`) for an open issue, but no one is able to provide a reproducible example or they simply never respond. **This does not mean that we don't believe that there is a bug!** We just, unfortunately, do not have a path forward to fix it without this information.
+Sometimes we request more information to be provided (label `stage: needs information`) for an open issue, but no one is able to provide a reproducible example or they simply never respond. **This does not mean that we don't believe that there is a bug!** We just, unfortunately, don't have a path forward to fix it without this information.
 In this case you should:

 - Add a comment reminding them or our request for more information and that the issue will be closed if it is not provided.
 Sometimes issues get forgotten about, and all the person needs is a gentle reminder.
 - If there is still no response after a weeks time, explain that you are closing the issue due to not enough information or inactivity and that they can comment in the issue with a reproducible example and we will reopen the issue.